 Drew approaches most of life with unnecessary enthusiasm and it’s why I need and love him.

-Drew and I met in college and our love story – like most- is simultaneously boring and beautiful and simple and complex.
+We met in college and our love story – like most- is simultaneously boring and beautiful and simple and complex.
 It is –quite literally- a story for another day.